Profile

 I decided to apply to do Environmental Geography at York as really enjoyed A-level geography (and my geography teacher had studied and taught us glaciers!) and was accepted the following year.
 During my degree at York, I also had many part time jobs to help get some extra money.
 Over 4 years, I worked in a bar, in a ceramics studio and as a student ambassador for the University.
 I also did summer work as a research intern which allowed me to gain more independent research experience.

-I then went onto work on my PhD for 4 years, which involved understanding how the Greenland Ice Sheet is melting with climate change.
-This involved lots of looking at satellite images and going to Greenland and flying drones to get better pictures and information.
+After a year in industry, I then went onto work on my PhD for 4 years, which involved understanding how the Greenland Ice Sheet is melting with climate change.
+This involved lots of looking at satellite images and going to Greenland – flying drones to get better pictures and information of the icy surface and water movement!

 After I finished my PhD, I went back to working in a ceramics studio, until I found an academic job, where I lectured for a year.
-Before then getting my current job.
+Before then getting my current research and teaching job.

 -